 #4.
 Car Colours

-All in car choose a colour and then start counting the cars that correspond with your colour and see who wins within a specified time limit, e.g. 15 minutes.
+Everyone in the car chooses a colour and then start counting the cars that correspond with your colour and see who wins within a specified time limit, e.g. 15 minutes.

 #5.
 Call out the Cars